Merger Information Resource Page

 The following question and answers will help depositors understand their insurance coverage following the merger.
 Additional resources are available at fdic.gov.

-Q. I have deposit accounts at Santa Cruz County Bank and 1st Capital Bank.
+I have deposit accounts at Santa Cruz County Bank and 1st Capital Bank.
 What happens to my FDIC Insurance when the two banks merge?

-When the merger closes*, and the deposit accounts at 1st Capital Bank are acquired by Santa Cruz County Bank, the 1st Capital Bank deposits will be separately insured from any accounts a depositor may already have at Santa Cruz County Bank for an initial period of six months.
+When the merger closes and the deposit accounts at 1st Capital Bank are acquired by Santa Cruz County Bank, the 1st Capital Bank deposits will be separately insured from any accounts a depositor may already have at Santa Cruz County Bank for an initial period of six months.
 This grace period is intended to give depositors an opportunity to restructure their accounts if the merger causes a depositor to have funds in excess of the insurance limits at Santa Cruz County Bank.
 If a depositor has funds at only Santa Cruz County Bank or 1st Capital Bank, this grace period will not apply, as the depositor's insurance coverage will be unaffected by the merger.

-Q. I have a CD at 1st Capital Bank, how will the merger affect my FDIC Insurance?
+I have a CD at 1st Capital Bank, how will the merger affect my FDIC Insurance?

 The CDs that will be acquired by Santa Cruz County Bank will be separately insured from pre-existing deposit accounts at Santa Cruz County Bank, subject to the following rules:

-2. Time deposits that mature during the initial six-month grace period and are renewed for the same time period and the same dollar amount as the original deposit (with or without accrued interest added to the principal amount), will continue to be separately insured until the first maturity date after the expiration of the six-month period.
+2. Time deposits that mature during the six-month grace period and are renewed for the same time period and the same dollar amount as the original deposit (with or without accrued interest added to the principal amount), will continue to be separately insured until the first maturity date after the expiration of the six-month period.

-3. Time deposits that mature during the initial six-month grace period and are renewed for a different dollar amount or a different time period (even if Santa Cruz County Bank does not offer CDs for the original time period), or time deposits that mature within the first six months and are not renewed and thereby become regular savings or demand deposits, are separately insured only until the end of the six-month period.
+3. Time deposits that mature during the six-month grace period and are renewed for a different dollar amount or a different time period (even if Santa Cruz County Bank does not offer CDs for the original time period), or time deposits that mature within the first six months and are not renewed and thereby become regular savings or demand deposits, are separately insured only until the end of the six-month period.

-Q. Once the six-month grace period has expired, I will have more than $250,000.00 on deposit and want it all to be FDIC insured, what are my options?
+Once the six-month grace period has expired, I will have more than $250,000.00 on deposit and want it all to be FDIC insured, what are my options?

 The FDIC insures deposits according to the ownership category in which the funds are insured and how the accounts are titled.
 Deposits held in different ownership categories are separately insured up to at least the $250,000 each.
 Designating beneficiaries can also increase coverage.
 For example, a revocable trust account including POD accounts.